 Of course, you can—and you should—try to design your value proposition considering more than one of the values above.
 Therefore, your value proposition should be a composition of several values you bring to customers through your product/service features.
 So…

 How will your product add value to customers’ lives?
-By providing them a more effective and convenient product?
+By providing them with a more effective and convenient product?
 By offering them a more customized and risk-free service?

-Certainly, the digital revolution is providing us innovative ways of raising the value for customers in all of the items above.
+Certainly, the digital revolution is providing us with innovative ways of raising the value for customers in all of the items above.

-Remember, when defining your value proposition, include the following elements:
+So, when defining your value proposition, include the following elements:

 - A general description of the product you’re offering